Wetland Biogeochemistry Research Technician

 Review of applications will commence immediately and continue until the position is filled

-The Roberts Lab of Ecosystem Ecology and Biogeochemistry at the Louisiana Universities Marine Consortium (LUMCON) is seeking a Research Associate or Assistant in Wetland Biogeochemistry to participate in a series of field/laboratory and manipulative experiments studying the effects of the Macondo Oil Spill on coastal marsh ecosystems.
-The Associate or Assistant will join a large, multi-institution team of researchers on the Coastal Waters Consortium (CWC) project funded by the Gulf of Mexico Research Initiative to study the impacts of the oil spill and future spills on marshes and coastal environments.
-The position is associated with a collaborative subproject on wetland biogeochemistry and microbial ecology led by Drs.
+The Roberts Lab of Ecosystem Ecology and Biogeochemistry at the Louisiana Universities Marine Consortium (LUMCON) is seeking at least one research technician in Wetland Biogeochemistry to participate in a series of field/laboratory and manipulative experiments studying the effects of the Macondo Oil Spill on coastal marsh ecosystems.
+The technician will join a large, multi-institution team of researchers on the Coastal Waters Consortium (CWC) project funded by the Gulf of Mexico Research Initiative to study the impacts of the oil spill and future spills on marshes and coastal environments.
+The position is associated with a collaborative subproject on wetland biogeochemistry, microbial ecology, and plant ecology led by Drs.
 Brian Roberts (LUMCON), Anne Giblin (Marine Biological Laboratory), and Anne Bernhard (Connecticut College).
 Our objectives since beginning this project in 2012 have been to 1) improve our understanding of temporal and spatial patterns in marsh biogeochemical process rates, associated microbial communities, and factors regulating these communities and rates; and 2) evaluate the impact of and recovery from oil exposure on marsh biogeochemical processes and associated microbial communities.
-The Research Associate or Assistant will support the field and laboratory analytical activities designed to accomplish these objectives including a combination of field/lab studies and manipulative experiments at multiple scales including a large-scale oiling experiment being conducted in a soon-to-be-complete marsh mesocosm facility.
-The position will be based at the DeFelice Marine Center and will require extensive field and laboratory work.
+The research technician will support the field and laboratory analytical activities designed to accomplish these objectives including a combination of field/lab studies and manipulative experiments at multiple scales including a large scale oiling experiment being initiated this summer in our new, state of the art marsh mesocosm facility.
+The position will be based at LUMCON and will require extensive field and laboratory work.
 This is a unique opportunity to collaborate with top scientists from around the United States in a large, interdisciplinary research project of great importance to the US Gulf Coast and other ecosystems impacted by oil-related activities.

-The candidate must have a M.S. or B.S in ecology, wetland science, biogeochemistry, or a related field.
+The candidate must have a B.S. in ecology, wetland science, biogeochemistry or a related field.
 Familiarity with analytical instrumentation including nutrient autoanalyzers, TOC/TN analyzers, elemental analyzers, and/or gas chromatographs is desired.
 The candidate will be expected to participate in field work that may require physical effort to transport equipment in field sites that are accessible only by small boats.
-The ability to work in a group setting is essential, as this researcher will work collaboratively with the PIs, post docs, graduate and undergraduate students, and other research associates/assistants/technicians on this project and the larger CWC effort.
+The ability to work in a group setting is essential, as this researcher will work collaboratively with the PIs, post docs, graduate and undergraduate students, and other research technicians on this project and the larger CWC effort.
 The position requires high organizational and communication skills as well as significant database management capabilities.

 DURATION AND START DATE

-The position is available immediately.
-The initial appointment is for 1 year with possible additional support dependent upon funding and satisfactory performance.
+The position is available immediately and will run through the end of 2019 with possible additional support dependent upon funding and satisfactory performance.

 The position will be based at the DeFelice Marine Center in Cocodrie, LA.
 The field sites are located along the Louisiana coast between LUMCON and the Mississippi River.